aristanetworks/ansible-cvp/ansible_collections/arista/cvp/roles/dhcp_configuration/README.md

 - dhcp server installed on remote server.

-Supported Platforms
+Tested Platforms
 -------------------

 Below is a list of platforms where DHCPd configuration has been tested:

+- Centos 7 / 8
-- Arista Cloudvision 2019 and onward.
+- Arista Cloudvision 2019 and onward (for lab purpose)

-- Centos 7
-- Centos 8
+This role should work on any platform running [ISC-DHCP server](https://www.isc.org/dhcp/).

+> If role is applied to Cloudvision server, DHCP configuration may be erased during upgrade process.
+Use it at your own risk in a production environement.

 Role Variables
 --------------